What is IBAN and How IBAN Works For Money Transfers

 How Does International Bank Account Number Work?

-The IBAN number consists of a country code (two-letter).
+The International Bank Account Number (IBAN) consists of a country code (two-letter).
 The number is then followed by two digits.
-It ends with 35 alphanumerical characters called BBAN.
-(Basic Bank Account Number)
+It ends with 35 alphanumeric characters called BBAN (Basic Bank Account Number).
+Each banking association decides its BBAN for a specific country’s accounts.
+The IBAN helps in sending wire or interbank transfers.

-Important: USA and Canada are two major countries that do not use IBAN.
+Important: The USA and Canada are two major countries that do not use IBAN.
 Yet, they grant the system and process payments.

 Why Was IBAN Created?